Faculty Fitness for Duty - UTDPP1085

 - Posing an imminent and serious safety threat to self or others.

-Faculty includes both tenure/tenure track faculty and other nonstudent instructional staff such as clinical faculty, senior lecturers, and adjunct faculty.
+Faculty includes both tenure/tenure track faculty and other nonstudent instructional staff such as clinical faculty, senior lecturers, professors of instruction, professors of practice, and adjunct faculty.

 Fit for duty means able to perform the duties of the job in a safe, secure, productive, and effective manner as determined by the supervisor.